oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 #### How to re-open Eclipse when you close it

-For reasons unclear the Eclipse installer does not seem to offer the option to create a desktop shortcut to open Eclipse.
+For reasons unclear the Eclipse installer for Linux does not seem to offer the option to create a desktop shortcut to open Eclipse.
 If you do accidentally close Eclipse, or in the unlikely situation that it crashes) then the following will let you re-open it.

 When you installed Eclipse you set the installation path to /home/opc, the installer will then have created a directory called eclipse and installed into that.
 You need to open that, and then start the Eclipse executable which is in that folder.